Benchmarks

 Known Limitations

-- Models may overuse the “none of the above” option to avoid committing to an answer, which can mask underlying bias or reasoning failures.
+• Models may overuse the “unknown” option to avoid committing to an answer, which can mask underlying bias or reasoning failures.

 Versioning and Provenance